The Emergence of Hostile Environments for Refugees

 Yes, it is still far from perfect and Syrian refugees have faced many challenges in Uruguay.
 However, it is a start and better then leaving them to fend for themselves in attempts to cross the Mediterranean sea.

 The Cake Theory

 Veganism, a topic that rumbles into the forefront on a daily basis.
 It has its haters and its lovers, but each one arguably makes a dang great cake.

 The traditional cake takes the egg, the flour, the butter, the sugar.

 The vegans remove the eggs and throw in apple sauce.
 Omit the butter, whacking in some veggie paste.

 So imagine you have a refugee needing a home.

-Country A (e.g. the UK) has everything that you need, but it is getting a little crammed and a little hostile.
+Country A (e.g. the UK) has everything that you need, but it is getting a little crammed and quite hostile.